 - 1. Fill the jar with water.
-Ask participants to name some thoughts that seem to swirl around in their minds.
-Some examples may include worrying about grades, dealing with friendship issues, missing a free throw in a basketball game, learning troubling information from the news or media, and so on. - 2.
-Add to the jar glitter of one color to represent one thought for example, "Blue represents when we worry about who we will sit with at lunch."
+Ask students to name some thoughts that seem to swirl around in their minds.
+Some examples may include worrying about grades, dealing with friendship issues, missing a free throw in a basketball game, obtaining troubling information from the news or media, and so on. - 2.
+Add some glitter of one color to represent one thought for example, "Blue represents when we worry about who we will sit with at lunch."
 Swirl it slightly. - 3.
-Ask participants to name another thought or feeling that may swirl around in their minds.
-"Green represents ..."
+Add another color to represent another thought or feeling, such as, "Green represents what is going on in the media."
 Swirl it slightly. - 4.
 Continue the process with three or four colors. - 5.
 Seal the jar by fastening the lid tightly. - 6.
-Show young people that at times the thoughts and feelings are very calm, such as when they first get up in the morning.
-All of the glitter will be at the bottom of the jar during this explanation. - 7.
-Begin to shake the jar while describing events that might cause their thoughts to grow louder throughout the day.
-For example, someone wrote something mean on the student's locker, or a new friend smiled at the student.
+Show the students that at times the thoughts and feelings are very calm, such as when they first get up in the morning.
+All of the glitter will be at the bottom of the jar during this explanation.

+- 7. Begin to shake the jar while describing events that might cause their thoughts to grow louder throughout the day.
+For example, perhaps the student was late for school and dropped some books on the way to class.
+Maybe someone wrote something mean on the student's locker, or a new friend smiled at the student.
 Ask students to notice how the glitter starts swirling as these thoughts compound. - 8.
-Invite youth to discuss how to make the water clear again.
+Invite students to discuss how to make the water clear again.
 Their answers my include stillness, silence, deep breathing, meditation and so on. - 9.
-Share an essential point of the exercise: We do not want our thoughts and feelings to go away.
+Share the essential learnings with the students: We do not want our thoughts and feelings to go away.
 We just want them to settle down so we can see clearly.